-The College encourages its faculty to participate in public debate and be available to the media for comment in their field of expertise.
+AC encourages its faculty to participate in public debate and be available to the media for comment in their field of expertise.
 Members of faculty, individually or collectively, have the right to express opinions, ideas, and research outcomes in their fields of expertise in accordance with Australian conventions of academic debate.
 Faculty who contribute to public commentary should identify themselves using their official title, appointment and qualifications when they are writing or speaking publicly on a matter within their expertise.
 If speaking outside their academic expertise they should do so in a private capacity.
 Statements should always be accurate, professional, and respectful of others and exercise appropriate restraint.

 Student Freedom of Inquiry

 Students are free to inquire, exchange ideas, critically examine, present, and discuss controversial material relevant to a class.
 As there may be substantial variation in students’ competence to engage in scholarly inquiry based on their level in the educational process, faculty are generally responsible for establishing conditions that encourage all students in their learning and research activities.